Turmus Ayya: History

-Potsherds from the late Iron Age (8–7th century BCE) period and later have been found, and it is estimated that the village has existed continuously since then.
+Potsherds dating to the late Iron Age around the 8th–7th centuries BCE and later periods have been found in Turmus Ayya.
+Archaeological surveys have suggested that settlement at the site continued from that period onwards.

-Turmus Ayya is generally accepted as being the Turbasaim in Crusader sources.
-A little northeast of Turmus Ayya is Khirbet Ras ad-Deir/Deir el-Fikia, believed to be the Crusader village of Dere.
-In 1145, half of the income from both villages were given to the Abbey of Mount Tabor, so that they could maintain the church at Sinjil.
-In 1175, all three villages; Turmus Ayya, Dere and Sinjil, were transferred to the Church of the Holy Sepulchre.
+Turmus Ayya is generally identified with Turbasaim in Crusader sources.
+Northeast of the town is Khirbet Ras ad-Deir, also known as Deir el-Fikia, which has been identified with the Crusader village of Dere.

+In 1145, half of the income from Turmus Ayya and Dere was assigned to the Abbey of Mount Tabor for maintenance of the church at Sinjil.
+In 1175, Turmus Ayya, Dere and Sinjil were transferred to the Church of the Holy Sepulchre.

 Ottoman era

-In 1517, Turmus Ayya was incorporated into the Ottoman Empire with the rest of Palestine, and in 1596 it appeared in the tax registers as being in the Nahiya of Quds of the Liwa of Quds.
-It had a population of 43 households, all Muslim, and paid taxes on wheat, barley, olive trees, vineyards, fruit trees, goats and/or beehives; a total of 7,200 akçe.
-11/24 of the revenue went to a Waqf.
+Turmus Ayya was incorporated into the Ottoman Empire with the rest of Palestine in 1517.
+In the 1596 tax registers it appeared in the Nahiya of Quds in the Liwa of Quds.
+The village had 43 households, all Muslim.
+Residents paid taxes on wheat, barley, olive trees, vineyards, fruit trees, goats, and beehives, amounting to 7,200 akçe.
+Eleven twenty-fourths of the revenue went to a Waqf.

-In 1838, Edward Robinson noted that Turmus Aya was within the province of Jerusalem, but the province of Nablus was just north of it.
-It was further noted that it was situated "on a low rocky mound in the level valley."
+In 1838, Edward Robinson placed Turmus Aya in the province of Jerusalem, close to the boundary with the province of Nablus.
+He described it as being on a low rocky mound in a level valley.

-In Turmus Ayya's cemetery, several graves have headstones that date back to the Ottoman Era.
+Several graves in the town's cemetery have headstones dating to the Ottoman period.